ghar1821/TrackSOM/README.md

 # TrackSOM

 TrackSOM is a software protocol for creating maps of how the dynamic immune response evolves over time and/or disease severity.
 These data are captured in a sequence of cytometry datasets representing points in time, and/or disease stages.
 TrackSOM will identify the immune cell populations (aka phenotypes) in these data, and how they evolve and vary over the dataset sequence.
 This includes branching/splitting from common progenitors, appearing and disappearing, changing in absolute or relative phenotypic cell counts, or movements through marker space that signify differentiation and/or functional changes.
 TrackSOM includes a novel clustering and cluster-tracking algorithm, and a variety of visualisation techniques to enable interpretation of the resultant maps.

 ## Step by step walkthrough

-We are in the process of writing up a step by step walkthrough on how to use TrackSOM.
+A step by step R markdown notebook is available in the [`inst/sample_workflow/TrackSOM_workflow.nb.html`](https://github.com/ghar1821/TrackSOM/blob/master/inst/sample_workflow/TrackSOM_workflow.nb.html) file.

-For now, please check out a sample workflow script uploaded in [`inst/sample_workflow`](https://github.com/ghar1821/TrackSOM/blob/master/inst/sample_workflow/TrackSOM_workflow.R) directory.
+A complete R script with the workflow is also available in the [`inst/sample_workflow`](https://github.com/ghar1821/TrackSOM/blob/master/inst/sample_workflow/TrackSOM_workflow.R) directory.

-The sample workflow makes use of the synthetic dataset reported in our manuscript.
+Both sample workflows make use of the synthetic dataset reported in our manuscript.

 ## System Requirements
 - Hardware requirements: Standard computer.
 TrackSOM has been tested on a Macbook with >= 8.0GB RAM.